Bishwash-007/AI-Lab/Readme.md

 # AI Lab

 Welcome to the AI Lab project!
-This repository contains various projects focused on artificial intelligence applications.
+This repository contains various Machine Learning and Deep Learning Projects

 ## Table of Contents